Is the campus safe?

-The department is led by the Director of Public Safety.
+The department is led by the Chief of Police / Director of Public Safety.

 What services are provided?

 The Department of Public Safety provides police services, community policing programs, crime prevention and safety services, as well as dispatch, security and parking services.
-Department staff provide safety escorts, offer informative presentations to students and staff on a number of safety and crime prevention topics, conduct programs such as Costly Decisions (Alcohol Education Program) and SLAM (Students Learning A Message), and instruct women in self-defense through the RAD system.
+Department staff provide safety escorts, offer informative presentations to students and staff on a number of safety and crime prevention topics.
+Select department members also instruct women in self-defense through the RAD system.

 How many officers are on staff, and what is their training and experience?

-There are 26 police officers and 8 institutional security officers on staff.
+There are 22 sworn police officers and 3 institutional security officers on staff.

-UMass Dartmouth police officers receive the same initial training as municipal law enforcement officers in the Commonwealth of Massachusetts.
+UMass Dartmouth police officers receive the same initial training as municipal law enforcement officers in the Commonwealth of Massachusetts, through the MPTC.
 Officers are also assigned frequently to attend in-depth training in a wide variety of specialized topics such as crime prevention theory, the investigations of sexual assaults and bias-related incidents.
 In addition to specialized training, our officers also receive annual in-service training covering areas such as firearms training, first-responder training, and legal updates.

 What authority do the officers have?